bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ### Sort-Compare routine
-The built-in default `sort-compare` function sorts the specified field `key` based on the data in the underlying record object.
+The built-in default `sort-compare` function sorts the specified field `key` based on the data in the underlying record object (not by the foratted value).
 The field value is first stringified if it is an object, and then sorted.

-The default `sort-compare` routine **cannot** sort virtual columns, nor sort based on the custom rendering of the field data (which is used only for presentation).
+The default `sort-compare` routine **cannot** sort virtual columns, nor sort based on the custom rendering (formatter function or scoped slots) of the field data (which is used only for presentation).
 For this reason, you can provide your own custom sort compare routine by passing a function reference to the prop `sort-compare`.

 The `sort-compare` routine is passed three arguments.
-The first two arguments (`a` and `b`) are the record objects for the rows being compared, and the third argument is the field `key` being sorted on.
+The first two arguments (`a` and `b`) are the record objects for the rows being compared, and the third argument is the field `key` being sorted on (`sortBy`).
 The routine should return either `-1`, `0`, or `1` based on the result of the comparing of the two records.
+If the routine returns `null`, then the default sort-compare rouine will be used.
+You can use this feature (returning `null`) to have your custom sort-compare routine handle only certain fields (keys).

 The default sort-compare routine works as follows: